Obstructive shock

-Signs and Symptoms
+Signs and symptoms

 As in all types of shock, low blood pressure is a key finding in patients with obstructive shock.
 In response to low blood pressure, heart rate increases.
 Shortness of breath, tachypnea, and hypoxia may be present.
 Because of poor blood flow to the tissues, patients may have cold extremities.
 Less blood to the kidneys and brain can cause decreased urine output and altered mental status, respectively.

 Other signs may be seen depending on the underlying cause.
 For example, jugular venous distension is a significant finding in evaluating shock.
 This occurs in cardiogenic and obstructive shock.
 This is not observed in the other two types of shock, hypovolemic and distributive.
 Some particular clinical findings are described below.

 A classic finding of cardiac tamponade is Beck's triad.
 The triad includes hypotension, jugular vein distension, and muffled heart sounds.
 Kussmaul's sign and pulsus paradoxus may also be seen.
 Low-voltage QRS complexes and electrical alternans are signs on EKG.
 However, EKG may not show these findings and most often shows tachycardia.

 Tension pneumothorax would have decreased breath sounds on the affected side.
 Tracheal deviation may also be present, shifted away from the affected side.
 Thus, a lung exam is important.
 Other findings may include decreased chest mobility and air underneath the skin (subcutaneous emphysema).

 Pulmonary embolism similarly presents with shortness of breath and hypoxia.
 Chest pain worse with inspiration is frequently seen.
 Chest pain can also be similar to a heart attack.
 This is due to the right ventricular stress and ischemia that can occur in PE.
 Other symptoms are syncope and hemoptysis.
 DVT is a common cause.
 Thus, symptoms including leg pain, redness, and swelling can be present.
 The likelihood of pulmonary embolism can be evaluated through various criteria.
 The Wells score is often calculated.
 It gives points based on these symptoms and patient risk factors.

 Causes

 Causes include any obstruction of blood flow to and from the heart.
 There are multiple, including pulmonary embolism, cardiac tamponade, and tension pneumothorax.
-Other causes include abdominal compartment syndrome, severe aortic valve stenosis, and disorders of the aorta.
+Other causes include abdominal compartment syndrome, Hiatal hernia, severe aortic valve stenosis, and disorders of the aorta.
 Constrictive pericarditis is a rare cause.
 Masses can grow to press on major blood vessels causing shock.

 Tension pneumothorax

 A pneumothorax occurs when air collects in the pleural space around the lungs.
 Normally, this space has negative pressure to allow the lung to fill.
 Pressure increases as more air enters this space.
 The lung collapses, impairing normal breathing.
 Surrounding structures may also shift.
 When severe enough to cause these shifts and hypotension, it is called a tension pneumothorax.
 This is life-threatening.
-The veins supplying the heart are compressed.
-Thus, venous return is decreased.
+The increased pressure inside the chest can compress the heart and lead to a collapse of the blood vessels that drain to the heart.
+The veins supplying the heart are compressed, in turn decreasing venous return.
 With the heart unable to fill, cardiac output drops.
 Hypotension and shock ensue.
 If not rapidly treated, it can lead to cardiac arrest and death.